ThatQuiz Test Library Take this test now

 • 13.
 What distinguishes solids from fluids in terms of force support?

-A) Solids can support a substantial amount of shearing force.
+B) Solids can support a substantial amount of shearing force.

 C) Solids and fluids support forces in the same way.

-D) Solids can only support normal forces.
+D) Solids cannot support any forces.

 • 14.
 Which branch of solid mechanics deals with mechanical systems sensitive to initial conditions?